whaaswijk/percy/README.md

 * cmake (at least version 3.0.0)
 * g++ (at least version 4.9.0) or clang++ (at least version 3.5.0)
 * boost (at least version 1.56.0)
-* libnauty2 (at least version 2.6)

-Once those requirements are met, run the following commands (or your operating system's equivalent) to build the tests:
+Once those requirements are met, run the following commands (or your operating system's equivalent) to build and run the tests:

     git clone --recurse-submodules https://github.com/whaaswijk/percy.git
     cd percy